-CZECH REPUBLIC

-LO CAL NAME Konkurs

-EN GLISH TRANSLATION Bankruptcy

-KE Y FEATURES

-• proceeds are divided among creditors; secured creditors have absolute priority over other creditors, unsecured creditors are only paid after satisfaction of the claims of secured creditors and those which take administrative priority.

-• by up to four months in order to obtain protection from creditors and resolve its financial difficulties, or to prepare an orderly winding up), yet the Czech courts are reluctant to approve them and they often fail to achieve their purpose.
-Where the debtor is a natural person, a non-entrepreneur, or where the annual turnover of the debtor does not exceed CZK 2 million and the debtor does not have more than 50 creditors, the court may order a so-called minor bankruptcy, which is a shortened and simplified version of bankruptcy.
+- Konkurs is initiated by an insolvency petition filed either by a debtor or by a creditor at court.
+Insolvency is declared by the court within a maximum of 15 days (usually without a hearing unless the debtor disputes that it is insolvent). - Once insolvency has been declared, an insolvency trustee will be appointed to realise the debtor's assets.
+The proceeds are divided among creditors; secured creditors have absolute priority over other creditors, unsecured creditors are only paid after satisfaction of the claims of secured creditors and those which take administrative priority. - Publication online of the insolvency petition immediately results in an automatic stay of creditor claims (secured and unsecured). - Debtors can apply for a moratorium (which would enable a debtor to delay the initiation of insolvency proceedings by up to four months in order to obtain protection from creditors and resolve its financial difficulties, or to prepare an orderly winding up), yet the Czech courts are reluctant to approve them and they often fail to achieve their purpose. - Where the debtor is a natural person, a non-entrepreneur, or where the annual turnover of the debtor does not exceed CZK 2 million and the debtor does not have more than 50 creditors, the court may order a so-called minor bankruptcy, which is a shortened and simplified version of bankruptcy.

-LO CAL NAME Oddluzeni

-EN GLISH TRANSLATION Debt relief

-KE KEY FEATURES

-A debt relief procedure available for natural persons with debts that are more than 30 days overdue and owed to at least two or more creditors.
-The debtor must specify how he has become insolvent and prove that he is able to pay at least 30% of his current debts to unsecured creditors.

-• • Secured creditors are entitled to give instructions to the bankruptcy administrator on how to deal with assets that are subject to their security and are satisfied through the sale of those assets.
+- A debt relief procedure available for natural persons with debts that are more than 30 days overdue and owed to at least two or more creditors. - The debtor must specify how he has become insolvent and prove that he is able to pay at least 30% of his current debts to unsecured creditors. - Secured creditors are entitled to give instructions to the bankruptcy administrator on how to deal with assets that are subject to their security and are satisfied through the sale of those assets.

-LO CAL NAME Pokyn zajištěného věřitele

-EN GLISH TRANSLATION Parties can agree to another sale process, i.e. private sale

-KE KEY FEATURES

-A secured creditor must deliver to the debtor a prior written notice of the intended method of enforcement.
-If the security is registered, the debtor must also record that enforcement has commenced in the relevant public register.
-The notice must be served on the debtor and registered in the relevant public register at least 30 days prior to the sale of the collateral.
+- A secured creditor must deliver to the debtor a prior written notice of the intended method of enforcement.
+If the security is registered, the debtor must also record that enforcement has commenced in the relevant public register. - The notice must be served on the debtor and registered in the relevant public register at least 30 days prior to the sale of the collateral.

-LO CAL NAME Reorganizace

-EN GLISH TRANSLATION Reorganisation

-KE KEY FEATURES

-• • A court and creditor-driven process to reorganise the debtor's liabilities based on a reorganisation plan approved by

-creditors and the court.
+A court and creditor-driven process to reorganise the debtor's liabilities based on a reorganisation plan approved by creditors and the court.